matus-kocik/django-template/README.md

     This will start the PostgreSQL database locally.
 Ensure that Docker is installed and running on your machine.

-5. Install dependencies using Poetry:
+5. Install dependencies using UV Astral:

     ```bash
-    poetry install --no-root
+    uv install
     ```

-    **Note:** Use `poetry install --no-root` to skip installing the template as a package.
+    **Note:** UV Astral automatically creates and manages virtual environments for your project.

 6. **Check Python Interpreter and Environment**

-    After installing dependencies, verify that the correct Python interpreter is being used and that the Poetry environment is properly configured.
+    After installing dependencies, verify that the correct Python interpreter is being used and that the UV Astral environment is properly configured.

     To check your Python version: